 A customer-centric strategy touches all parts of your business, but you can improve your customer service almost instantly—and at very little cost—with live chat.
-Live chat is the preferred customer channel for handling service issues, and it produces one of the highest satisfaction rates of any channel.
+Live chat is an increasingly preferred channel for handling service issues, and it produces one of the highest satisfaction rates of any channel.
 It's also a relatively affordable app to add to your existing technology stack.

 But because there are so many choices for live chat apps, it's hard to know where to start.
 To help you navigate, we've done some of the heavy lifting.
-We researched and evaluated over 30 live chat apps for customer support, and we thoroughly tested the most promising.
-From there, we selected the nine best live chat apps—from free to full-featured, with some special ones in between.
+I researched and evaluated over 30 live chat apps for customer support and thoroughly tested the most promising.
+From there, I selected the seven best live chat apps—from free to full-featured, with some special ones in between.

 tawk.to for a free, full-featured live chat app